cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   return C
 ~~~

-Verification of a participant's share is as follows:
+The procedure for verification of a participant's share is as follows:

 ~~~
 verify(sk_i, C)